GoogleCloudPlatform/hadoop-discovery-tool/README.md

 Ubuntu - hadoop-discovery-ubuntu.sh

-1. **Step 1**: Pull the CentOS bash script with the below command gs://hadoop-discovery/hadoop-discovery-centos.sh .
+1. **Step 1**: Obtain the CentOS bash script from the Google account teams and place it in your edge/worker node
-                  (or)
-               download the hadoop-discovery-centos.sh from git clone sso://team/gdc-atc-solutions/hadoop-discovery-tool

 2. **Step 2**: Provide execute permission on Bash script
                ```bash